top of page

 coming soon

 Tetiana is a humanitarian leader in Kyiv.
-She's been working on the front lines since the start of Russia's invasion of Ukraine and today runs a non-profit organization called GoodWill that serves older and disabled people.
-Tetiana usually has a sharp knife in her mouth, ready to open donation boxes for war victims.
+She's been working on the front line since the start of Russia's invasion of Ukraine.
+Today, she runs a Kyiv-based non-profit called GoodWill Volunteers, serving older and disabled people.
 In this episode, she talks about near-death moments and why she won't leave Ukraine to work anywhere else.

 Ivan_edited.jpg